jourdanmauricio/astro-doc-full-stack/src/pages/blog/leetcode.md

 <details>
 <summary>Ver</summary>

-Given two strings s and goal, return true if and only if s can become goal after some number of shifts on s.
+**Problem**: Given two strings s and goal, return true if and only if s can become goal after some number of shifts on s.

 A shift on s consists of moving the leftmost character of s to the rightmost position.